 “This model enables a small business, a group of friends or even a book club to change a child’s life by helping to keep the school fees affordable,” says Werner.
 Calling Education sources a partnership of R9 000 (in 2018) for each learner in the school.

-“We want to promote learning autonomy to facilitate the transition between school and university and to create a better pipeline of learners from lower-income areas to especially Stellenbosch University,” explains Werner.
-The school also takes the learners on excursions to the university and companies in the vicinity to broaden their vision for their future.
+“We want to promote learning autonomy to facilitate the transition between school and university and to create a better pipeline of learners from lower-income areas to especially SU,” explains Werner.
+The school also takes the learners on excursions to the University and companies in the vicinity to broaden their vision for their future.

 The organisation is currently planning a big building project to expand the school’s facilities.
 They also want to start a second school eventually.